-The current narrative pushed by radical feminists and male stooges such as Prime Minister Turnbull is that all domestic violence is perpetrated by males against females.
+The current narrative pushed by radical feminists and male stooges such as former Prime Minister Turnbull is that all domestic violence is perpetrated by males against females.
 This website will, over time, present the other side of the story, starting with the story below.

 It was an offer he couldn't refuse.
 Paul Snabel had been partying all night.
 In the early hours of the morning his girlfriend Karen Randall phoned and said, meet me for sex.

 The sun was rising as Karen's sister Donna picked up Paul Snable and drove him to a remote property in rural Victoria.
 He had no inkling that this was to be his last day on earth.

 For Paul Snabel was heading into a trap set by four murderous women.